Contact WKW

 317.920.6400

 A statute of limitations is the length of time you have to file a medical malpractice lawsuit against a healthcare provider.
-In the state of Indiana, the standard timeline for filing a medical malpractice suit is two years.
+Once this time has passed, the law does not allow you to pursue any damages.
+This date may be sooner than you anticipate.

 Additionally, if the injured party was under six years of age at the time of malpractice, parents or guardians have until age eight to file a medical malpractice lawsuit.
 This holds true even for newborns who suffered from birth-related injuries.

-For plaintiffs suing for less than $15,000, there are no pre-suit requirements.
+There are no pre-suit requirements for plaintiffs seeking less than $15,000.
 The victim can hire an attorney, submit the initial complaint to the court, and begin all other aspects of the legal process as long as it’s within the two-year timeline.

-Medical malpractice lawsuits are some of the most difficult lawsuits to win, as they’re time-consuming, costly, and littered with complications.
-If you need an extension, for example, it is a tough process to tackle alone.
+Medical malpractice lawsuits are some of the hardest to win because they’re time-consuming, costly, and complicated.
+For example, if you need an extension, it is a challenging process to tackle alone.
+Navigating the statute of limitations and medical review panel can be complicated and should always be done with an experienced lawyer.

-If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
-An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured due to medical malpractice, contact the attorneys of Wilson Kehoe Winingham today.
+An experienced Indianapolis medical malpractice lawyer at WKW can review your case and help you file a claim for any damages.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 A recent court decision may put Indiana's stringent medical malpractice award limits to the test.
 The family of Debbie Plank was awarded $8.5 million against…